sbowman/migrations/README.md

 To tweak how the migration is processed, include the flag at the end of the up or down line/comment in the migration.
 For example:

-    # --- !Up /notx
+    # --- !Up /notx /async

-Make sure to put a space between the direction value, e.g. `Up`, and the flag, in this case, `/notx`
+Make sure to put a space between the direction value, e.g. `Up`, and each flag, in this case, `/notx` and `/async`.

 ### Flag /notx